dhable/caffeinatedideas.com/resources/templates/md/posts/2013-08-29-taming-nodejs-with-clojurescript.md

 them in Clojurescript.

 To start, we need to pick a framework for our web development.
-My personal preference is [restify][restify-web] since it comes out of the box with support for API versioning, a static file server and handles a fair number of ReST conventions without any configuration.
+My personal preference is [restify](http://mcavage.me/node-restify/) since it comes out of the box with support for API versioning, a static file server and handles a fair number of ReST conventions without any configuration.
 The only thing that it lacks is built in support for a page templating library, but this isn't important for our application.
 All of